auoie/twitch-vods/NOTES.md

 ## TODO

+- Change database to store everything in the main streams table
 - Populate the live VODs queue using the database when the program restarts.
 - Use exponential backoff in the case where a connection cannot be established
 - Make a way to evict the gzipped bytes every 60 days.
 Decide whether I should keep the recording or not.